CompSciFutures/ReFamous/README.md

 famous.core.FamousEngine.renderLoop._FPSCounter.logFPSToConsole();
 ```

+Note that (Re)Famous will start logging warnings to the console if the frame rate drops below 10 FPS or if the render loop's CPU usage goes above 10%.

 ## Getting Started

 We have several [guides & tutorials on our site](http://famous.org/learn/) to help you get up and running with Famous, such as [Hello Famous](http://famous.org/learn/hello-famous.html).